-There are actually some good things that come with the crimson tide, both physically and hormonally.
-In the hormone realm, by the time your period arrives it’s time to celebrate — for not being knocked up (if that’s your fancy), and for saying goodbye to the prickly monthly pique of PMS.
-If you’re a crotchety member of the latter camp, it’s a thrill to trade in your angry, tear-soaked tissues for the hand of a partner as you traipse off to the bedroom, or wherever the mood may take you.
+There are actually some good things that come with the crimson tide.
+Speaking of hormones, by the time your period arrives, it’s time to celebrate — for not being knocked up (if that’s your fancy), and for saying goodbye to the prickly monthly pique of PMS.
+If you’re a crotchety member of the latter camp, it’s a thrill to trade in your grumpy pants for the hand of a partner as you traipse off to the bedroom, or wherever the mood may take you.
 One sagacious porn star, Wolf Hudson, has found from extensive experience that “women who are on their period tend to be more sexually aroused.
 Being that I have an insatiable sexual appetite, to me that’s a plus.”

-On the other hand, Dr. Suzanne Hall, OB/GYN and founder of gynogroupie.com, tells me: “It appears the hormonal ‘surge’ and the possibility of increased libido would occur around ovulation (two weeks before menstrual flow) as a biologic adaptation to increase the occurrences of pregnancy.”
+On the other hand, Suzanne Hall, OB/GYN and founder of gynogroupie.com, tells me: “It appears the hormonal ‘surge’ and the possibility of increased libido would occur around ovulation (two weeks before menstrual flow) as a biologic adaptation to increase the occurrences of pregnancy.”
 So, our anecdotal evidence and gynecological considerations may be slightly at odds, but we suppose it can be chalked up to everyone experiencing unique sensations of horniness on an individual scale.
-But, regardless of when your personal sexy "surge" occurs — or hey, maybe you’re lucky and always at the ready like the Wolf — anytime a babe is feeling randy is a great time to indulge.
+Regardless of when your personal sexy "surge" occurs — hey, maybe you’re lucky and always at the ready, like Wolf — it's a great time to indulge.

-And, on the physical side of things, indulgence is easier than ever — take this as an opportunity to embrace local, organic, all-natural lube.
+And, on the physical side of things, indulgence is easier than ever; take this as an opportunity to embrace local, organic, all-natural lube.
 Everyone loves a wet partner, and you get this quality in droves when Madame Menses joins the party.
 Plus, as Tracy Sher, physical therapist, owner, and clinical director at Sher Pelvic Health and Healing, told me, “some women who have pain with intercourse or hormonal changes with dryness actually find the time of menstruation to be much more comfortable.”
-That’s another lady lube bonus.
 Further, she says, “their partners seem to be open to intercourse and/or sexual play because they feel better knowing they won’t hurt them.”

-So, when your special parts become a sensual Slip ‘n’ Slide, it shouldn’t be seen as a big, red flag standing in your way.
-Rather, it should be viewed as a libidinous welcome wagon waving you on to the finish line.
+In other words, your flow shouldn’t be seen as a big, red flag standing in your way.
+Instead, try to view it as a libidinous welcome wagon waving you on to the finish line.

 But, there’s more: Dr. Hall suggests, “the time of your menstrual flow is the least likely time to get pregnant.”
 This is important for those using the rhythm method of birth control (which involves diligent tracking of menstruation to determine most and least likely times for ovulation).
-She’s quick to point out, however, that this is one of the least effective forms of birth control, and also points out that risk of STDs and pelvic infection “could be higher during your period, because the cervix is open, allowing for easier transfer of bacteria.
-Safe sex is important.”
+She’s quick to point out, however, that this is one of the least effective forms of birth control, and the risk of STDs and pelvic infection “could be higher during your period, because the cervix is open, allowing for easier transfer of bacteria."
+Of course, she adds, "safe sex is important.”

-Well, there’s nothing less sexy than unexpected pregnancies and STDs, so, as always, safety first.
-But, our main case stands; there’s no reason not to engage in hemic humping.
+There's nothing less sexy than an unplanned pregnancy or STDs, so, as always, safety first.
+But, our case stands: There’s no reason not to engage in hemic humping.

 Make It Sexy

 Look at it as a novelty.
 There’s much to explore around this unfamiliar realm.
 Like Mario storming King Koopa’s fiery castle, see what exciting places you can go.
-This can be a fun time to get creative with ambience and décor.
-Turn off the lights, break out the candles, a dark-colored guest towel, and set up a shadowy and intimate little scene.
-Not only does this create a sexy, Sting-like vibe, but embracing the dim side prevents any potential messiness from shocking their pants off.
+This can be a fun time to get creative with ambience and decor.
+Turn off the lights, break out the candles, lay down a dark-colored towel, and set up a shadowy and intimate little scene.
+Not only does this create a sexy, Sting-like vibe, but embracing the dim side prevents any potential messiness from shocking either of you out of the mood.
 Playing around under a mysterious cloak of obscurity can lead you somewhere you might not reach in the light.